Atractocarpus fitzalanii: Etymology

 The genus name Atractocarpus is derived from the Ancient Greek terms átraktos meaning 'spindle' and karpós 'fruit', and refers to the spindle-shaped fruit of the type species.
 The species epithet fitzalanii was given in honour of the collector.
 The subspecies name tenuipes is from the Latin tenuipes meaning 'slender legged', a reference to the slender pedicels displayed by the group.

 Distribution and habitat

-A. f. subsp. fitzalanii is widespread in rainforest, monsoon forest, swamp forest, mangrove forest, and riparian forest from just south of Cooktown to just south of Mackay, at elevations from sea level to around 1200 m.
+A. f. subsp. fitzalanii is widespread in rainforest, monsoon forest, swamp forest, mangrove forest, and riparian forest from just south of Cooktown to just south of Mackay, at altitudes from sea level to around 1200 m.

-A. f. subsp. tenuipes is found at higher elevations from 500 to 1500 m and has a more restricted range than its parent, from near Cape Tribulation to the southern Atherton Tableland.
+A. f. subsp. tenuipes is found at higher altitudes from 500 to 1500 m and has a more restricted range than its parent, from near Cape Tribulation to the southern Atherton Tableland.